So this is it.

 What Other Questions Do You Have?

-The questions I’ve offered in this comprehensive guide to vetting your shaman (guide or facilitator) are simply suggestions and a solid starting point.
+The questions I’ve offered in this comprehensive guide to vetting your shaman (guide or facilitator) are simply suggestions and a good place to start.
 Some of them may not be applicable, and I’ve likely missed others that are more pertinent to your unique and individual situation.
 While speaking with the facilitator, other questions are likely to arise naturally through your conversation.
 Use your intuitive discretion and best judgment.

-Please read my disclaimer here for my official stance on psychedelics and sacred plant medicines.
+Please read my disclaimer here for my official stance on the use of psychedelics and sacred plant medicines.

 Do your research and know the risks.